 - A. The Provider meets the requirements of paragraph 30-1(1)(a) of HESA. - B. This agreement was made on 22 December 2023 and varied on the date on which this variation is executed by the Commonwealth of Australia.
-This document reflects the consolidated and amended version of the funding agreement between the Provider and the Commonwealth for the 2024 to 2026 grant years. - C. Part I of this funding agreement deals with the 2024 and 2025 grant years and meets the requirements under subsection 30-25(1) of HESA in respect of those grant years.
-Part II of this funding agreement deals with the 2026 grant year and meets the requirements under subsection 30-25(1) of HESA in respect of that grant year. - D. Entering into this agreement is a requirement under subparagraph 30-1(1)(a)(ii) of HESA for a Commonwealth Grant to be payable to the Provider under Part 2-2 of HESA. - E. Subject to subsections 30-25(2A) and 30-25(2B) of HESA, this funding agreement specifies conditions to which the Commonwealth Grant is subject that are additional to the conditions that apply to the Commonwealth Grant under Division 36 of HESA. - F. This agreement complements the mission-based compact between both parties setting out how the Provider's mission aligns with the Commonwealth of Australia's goals for higher education.
-It also complements the Provider's Equity Plan setting out how the Provider intends to use amounts equivalent to any unspent Part 2-2 grant funding in the 2024 and 2025 grant years. - G. This agreement also gives the Provider an overview of other Commonwealth funding provided under HESA and relevant legislative instruments.
-This overview is for information only and is set out in the 'Background and Description of Commonwealth Funding' section of each Part. - H. Under section 36-65 of HESA, the Provider must comply with this funding agreement.
+This document reflects the consolidated and amended version of the funding agreement between the Provider and the Commonwealth for the 2024 to 2026 grant years. - C. This agreement was made on 22 December 2023 and varied on the date on which this variation is executed by the Commonwealth of Australia.
+This document reflects the consolidated and amended version of the funding agreement between the Provider and the Commonwealth for the 2024 to 2026 grant years. - D. Entering into this agreement is a requirement under subparagraph 30-1(1)(a)(ii) of HESA for a Commonwealth Grant to be payable to the Provider under Part 2-2 of HESA. - E. Subject to subsections 30-25(2A) and 30-25(2B) of HESA, this funding agreement specifies conditions to which the Commonwealth Grant is subject that are additional to the conditions that apply to the Commonwealth Grant under Division 36 of HESA. - F. This agreement complements the mission-based compact between both parties setting out how the Provider's mission aligns with the Commonwealth of Australia's goals for higher education.
+It also complements the Provider's Equity Plan setting out how the Provider intends to use any unspent Part 2-2 grant funding in the 2024 and 2025 grant years. - G. This agreement also gives the Provider an overview of other Commonwealth funding provided under HESA and relevant legislative instruments.
+This overview is for information only and is set out in the 'Background and Description of Commonwealth Funding' section that follows. - H. Under section 36-65 of HESA, the Provider must comply with this funding agreement.